Atelier Ayesha: The Alchemist of Dusk: Gameplay

 The game proceeds through that the player completes objectives through harvesting items, combat, or fusing items together.
 Objectives are given as the game's story proceeds.
-There is, however, no systematic objectives, and the only goal is to reunite Ayesha with her sister Nio again.
+There is, however, no systematic objectives, and the only goal is to reunite Ayesha with her sister Nio again within a given time frame of three in-game years with time advancing while travelling on the map.
 Instead, the player will have to find out answers by making their own choices and in so doing, continue the story.

 Combat commences when the player character comes in contact with an enemy.
 The battle system is turn-based and the fastest of the participating characters will receive the first turn.
 The distance between the player's characters and the enemies has an effect on the battle.
 The game's main character, Ayesha, is the only character in the game who can use items in battle, which is the main element in the game's battle system.
 The party of characters can support each other by performing actions such as defending or attacking, and characters that are close to each other can support each other with attacks.
 There are also skills and items that are effective within a certain range.
 When an enemy is attacked from behind, a ”Back Attack” occurs, which will make the attack into a critical hit.

 The player is able to write in a diary by using points obtained from completing objectives.
 The diary allows the player to look back on the story so far, as well as obtain bonus rewards.

+As the player travels on the map to reach main story quests or to reach locations where certain ingredients are needed for alchemy, temporary side quests, cutscenes, or character specific interactions can be encountered if the player chooses.